Changissnz/selfinterest/README.md

 local traditionalism.
 And this is truthfully very defeatist to the enactment of egalitarianism since wealth and rank are ever-present yet not as structured in definitional expression for objective recognition.
-The dynamism in capability from this obscurantist mannerism is a strength for a powerful city-state and also the point of culprit where many willful wrongs are done as compensation to continue the structure while maintaining the freedom of expression not always from structure.
+The dynamism in capability from this obscurantist mannerism is a strength for a powerful city-state and also the point of culprit where many willful wrongs, by this same city-state in decline, are done as compensation to continue the structure while maintaining the freedom of expression not always from structure; this statement is somewhat convincing in characterizing the city-state as a fatalist construct.
 These points made go to support the idea that any patriotism from individual, family, or sub-collective alike must be constantly questionable.